ibm-cloud-docs/vpc/block_storage_vpc_create.md

 {: #create-vol-for-instance-terraform}

 To create a data volume and attach it to a virtual server instance, use the `ibm_is_instance_volume_attachment` resource.
-The following example creates a 20 MB data volume with a `general-purpose` IOPS profile and attaches it to the `ibm_is_instance.example.id` instance.
+The following example creates a 20 MB data volume with a `general-purpose` volume profile and attaches it to the `ibm_is_instance.example.id` instance.

 ```terraform
 rresource "ibm_is_instance_volume_attachment" "example" {